|Course coordinator(s)||dr. ir. CW Quist|

 After successful completion of this course students are expected to be able to:

-- recognise and classify groups of organisms that structure food webs in terrestrial ecosystems: vascular plants, arthropods, and nematodes/micro-organisms;
+- recognise and classify groups of organisms that contribute to biodiversity in terrestrial ecosystems: vascular plants, arthropods, and nematodes/micro-organisms;

 - identify those groups by applying traditional as well present-day identification techniques, including DNA-based approaches;